 ECH Accredited Teaching Centres

-By virtue of their medical qualification, all medical doctors are entitled to practise medicine, which in principle may include homeopathy.
+Homeopathy requires special knowledge and skills for doctors and pharmacists.
 Owing to a different definition of health, however, the therapeutic objective as well as the practical approach to illness differs widely in homeopathy as compared to conventional medicine.
-Homeopathy requires specific knowledge and skills.

-Homeopathic doctors should be able to combine the knowledge and skills in homeopathic practice with the knowledge and skills in the practice of conventional medicine.
-A homeopathic doctor will, therefore, be a fully qualified medical practitioner additionally trained in homeopathy, and qualified to integrate homeopathy into patient care within the context of general medical practice, conventional specialist practice or full-time homeopathic practice.
+Practitioners should be able to combine their knowledge and skills in homeopathy with their knowledge and skills in the practice of conventional medicine.
+They will, therefore, be a fully qualified practitioner additionally trained in homeopathy, and qualified to integrate homeopathy into patient care within the context of general practice, conventional specialist practice or full-time homeopathic practice.

-The ECH confers accreditation to teaching centres if their teaching programme and examinations comply with the requirements as laid down in the ECH Medical Homeopathic Education Standards.
+The ECH confers accreditation on Teaching Centres if their teaching programme and examinations comply with the requirements as laid down in the ECH Medical Homeopathic Education Standards / Guidelines for the Training of Homeopathic Pharmacists and European Diploma in Homeopathic Pharmacy.
 The accreditation regulations can be found here.
-Accreditation remains valid for a period of 5 years and is renewable.
+Accreditation remains valid for a period of 6 years and is renewable.

-Accredited teaching centres can be found in the countries mentioned in the left column.
-Whilst every effort is made to ensure the accuracy of the information, if you have any queries about the details shown, please get in touch:
+Accredited Teaching Centres can be found in the countries listed above.
+Whilst every effort is made to ensure the accuracy of this information, please contact ECH if you have questions about any of the details shown.